A hybrid program over 10 weeks

 then join me!

-The investment to join this very well-received workshop is just
+The investment to join this very well-received program is just

 Please feel free to ask me about in-house services including special short workshops or webinars for: